arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 If you want to start creating your own API Keys Token, take a look at [this tutorial](https://docs.arduino.cc/arduino-cloud/getting-started/arduino-iot-api) and [this documentation](https://www.arduino.cc/reference/en/iot/api/).

+## Device Management

+The Arduino Cloud for Business allows for device management with Over-The-Air updates, secure provisioning to connect boards leveraging their secure element, and easy verification of their status (connected, not connected) and maintenance.

 ### Device Programming